 If workplace bullies are specifically targeting people based on these aspects, they could be in violation of the law.
 At this point, workers being targeted by bullies should collect evidence and contact an employment law attorney to discuss legal options.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers who have been hurt by illegal workplace harassment.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers who have been hurt by illegal workplace harassment.